aaronbloomfield/ccc/hws/arbitrage/index.md

 ### Overview

 In this assignment you are going to create a Python program to perform [arbitrage trading](../../slides/applications.html#/arbitrage) on the blockchain.
-Your trading will be between a number of different of your TokenDEX instances from the [DEX](../dex/index.html) ([md](../dex/index.md)) assignment.
+Your trading will be between a number of different of your DEX instances from the [DEX](../dex/index.html) ([md](../dex/index.md)) assignment.

 Regardless of what you named your token cryptocurrency, we are going to refer to it as 'TC' here (for Token Cryptocurrency).

 Beyond general experience with programming Solidity (which you have at this point it the course), this assignment requires:

 - That you completed the [DEX](../dex/index.html) ([md](../dex/index.md)) assignment as we will be using that.
-If you didn't get yours working, contact us, and we will provide a few deployed TokenDEXes for you.
+If you didn't get yours working, contact us, and we will provide a few deployed DEXes for you.
 - That you completed the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment as we will be using your TokenCC contract.
 - Familiarity with the [arbitrage trading](../../slides/applications.html#/arbitrage) section of the lecture slides

+In addition to your source code, you will submit an edited version of [arbitrage.py](arbitrage.py.html) ([src](arbitrage.py)).

 ### Changelog

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.
 So far there aren't any significant changes to report.

-### TokenDEX
+### DEX

-You will need to deploy five (or so) instances of your TokenDEX.
+You will need to deploy five (or so) instances of your DEX.
 The intent is to have a difference in exchange rates between these, and your program below will take advantage of these differences.
 Before you deploy them, however, read this section through.

 There is a lot to do to get this all set up: you have to deploy a TokenCC contract, five (or so) DEXes, initialize all the DEXes via `createPool()`, and then perform some trades to create a difference in the exchange rates.
 While this can all be done manually, we can automate that via a smart contract.
 Consider the following method: